jayanthgit/Card-Shuffler-React-App/README.md

 # Card-Shuffler-React-App
-A sample react app that shows the usage of creating react components and corresponding business logic.
+A react app that shows the usage of creating react components and corresponding business logic.

 1. Install all packages using - npm install
 2. start the app using - npm start